 The state decided to hand over the probe to the premier investigation agency as there were “many financial transactions involved” and the government felt it would be easier for CBI to probe the various aspects involved in the case, said Fadnavis, who also holds the Home portfolio.

-- CBI to examine Indrani, Peter Mukherjea in INX Media case
+- Delhi court grants CBI 5-day custody of Peter Mukerjea in INX Media case

 - CBI took over after Maria’s probe was over: CM Devendra Fadnavis